My first solo hitchhiking trip to… Kyiv

 It would be really difficult for anyone else to stop there, but my rescuer used to be a hitchhiker and understood how really difficult it was.
-Five mins later we were talking as old friends about travels, sport, best spots in Leiser Poland.
+Five mins later we were talking like old friends about travels, sport, best spots in Leiser Poland.
 He took me to Przeworsk, 40 km from the border.
 It started raining and I was pleading for help.
 I girl stopped to grab me and decided to drop me to the border as she found out I was about to make a surprise to my parents.

-I was walking towards border waving a hand in case someone will be kind:) An old car with a Ukrainian senior driver stopped and he took an opposite side of the road to avoid traffic jams.
+I was walking towards the border waving a hand in case someone will be kind:) An old car with a Ukrainian senior driver stopped and he took the opposite side of the road to avoid traffic jams.
 The police cars with alarms turned on didn’t make him stop.
 “They think I’m stupid?
 Ahah look, we will drive through the field!”
 In two mins I exited the car 200 meters from the checkpoint.
 At the entrance, I was welcomed by a huge queue and women with Ukrainian vodkas in their hands.
 Weird atmosphere.

 I couldn’t let myself wait so long with all those people and headed to the door.